Syllabus Detail

 Course Description:

-Calculus and other mathematical methods necessary in data driven analysis in the sciences, technology and the humanities.
+Calculus and other mathematical methods necessary in data driven analysis in social sciences, technology and humanities.
+Functions, limits, derivatives, probability, and applications.

 Suggested Schedule: